xncs120/ai-vtuber-assistance/README.md

 Built on top of the Agno agentic framework (python 3.10 prefered), the project supports advanced features such as session management, memory, function calling, and more—making it easy to implement complex AI behaviors and interactivity.

 A complete frontend UI with live 2d model is also included, fully integrated with the Agno backend API to provide a seamless development and user experience.
 The codebase is cleanly structured and modular, with extensibility in mind, allowing developers to easily add new features or improve existing ones.
+This project is designed to run locally in your browser via localhost.

 Note: This project is not under active development or maintenance.